Eamon Ore-Giron: Artwork

 Much of Ore-Giron's work is influenced by indigenous traditions, Russian Suprematism, Native American medicine wheels, Mexican muralism, Amazonian tapestries, European modernism, and Latin American Concrete art.
 He views his work as an outlet, in which he can show different realities of imagination and be able to reassess history.

 He is a founding member of OJO, an audio performance group.
 He is also known by his musician name, DJ Lengua and has gained success in releasing two vinyl covers with Unicornio Records.
 He music focuses on Latin American electronic beats.
 Ore-Giron created a conceptual artwork inspired by Yaraví music in 2013, titled E-D-G-B-D-G.It is composed of copper chimes that form a musical scale in the manner of an open tuning system.

 Ore-Giron has a series called Infinite Regress.
 This series started in 2015 and has continued to grow since then.
 It currently consist of 130 paintings that depict a variety of geometric shapes.

 "Soft Power" is an exhibition at the San Francisco Museum of Modern Art that presented Eamon Ore-Giron "Infinite Regress LXXIV" painting.
 The painting demonstrated his unique and powerful use of color and shapes.

+Ore-Giron was in the Whitney Biennial, 2024, reimagines gods from ancient Peruvian and Mexican cultures in his Talking Shit series.
+That collection includes three paintings, "Talking shit with Amaru (Wari)"2023, "Talking Shit with my jaguar face" 2024, and "Talking shit with Viracocha's Rainbow (Iteration I) 2023.
+The series title Talking Shit reflects the artist's intention to explore this idea and a live ancestral past in a friendly, informal, and personal way.